 I will embrace automation, as I know my environment is in safe hands and it saves me having to get up at night.

-If at some point I become one with the machine then so be it.
+If at some point I become one with a machine then so be it.
 I will embrace that too.
 Many of us are already cyborgs these days anyway.
-My father has a wirelessly controlled pacemaker, many technological implants for hearing and bone reconstruction.
+My father has a wirelessly controlled pacemaker along with many other technological implants for hearing and bone reconstruction.

 Our automated sons and daughters will look back at us with fondness like we look back at Bonobo’s running around a Zoo.